weiyuwang2024/vibecoding/transcripts.md

 ---

-## Section 2: Multi-Model Strategy: Choosing the Right AI for the Job
+## Section 2: Select LLMs
 *Duration: 2 minutes*

-Not all AI models are created equal, and understanding their strengths is crucial for effective vibe coding.

 ### Most Common Models used for Vibe Coding

-Let me walk you through the three most commonly used models in professional vibe coding environments:
+Let me walk you through the three most popular models that coding teams use:

-**Claude Sonnet 3.7/4.0** is your advanced reasoning engine.
-It excels at understanding complex code relationships and architectural decisions.
-When you're designing a new microservice architecture or refactoring a legacy system, Claude's exceptional code understanding capabilities make it ideal for these complex architectural and coding tasks.
+**Claude Sonnet 3.7/4.0** is really good at complex architectural and coding tasks.
+It's great at understanding how different parts of your code work together and making smart decisions about code structure.
+When you're building complicated systems or fixing messy old code, Claude's strong understanding of code relationships makes it perfect for these tough jobs.

-**Gemini 2.5 Pro** brings versatility to the table.
-It's your go-to for multimodal tasks - think analyzing UI mockups and generating corresponding code, or processing documentation images.
-Its strong visual processing capabilities combined with fast response times make it perfect for rapid prototyping and visual-to-code workflows.
+**Gemini 2.5 Pro** is good at coding and documentation work.
+It can look at pictures of designs and turn them into working code, or read through documentation and help you understand it.
+Its ability to work with different types of information like images and text, plus its fast responses, makes it great for quick prototyping and turning visual designs into code.

-**GPT 4.1** is your reliable workhorse.
-It provides balanced performance across standard development workflows.
-For everyday coding tasks, bug fixes, and routine development work, GPT 4.1 offers consistent, dependable results.
+**GPT 4.1** works well across standard development workflows.
+It's your reliable helper for everyday coding work like fixing bugs, writing regular features, and handling routine development tasks.
+It gives you steady, dependable results for most common programming jobs.

-The key is matching the right model to your specific task requirements.
+There are not too much performance differences among these LLMs for daily common coding tasks.
+Why do we need multiple LLMs?
+We need the multiple LLMs for cross check plans, cross validate/review the generated codes

 ---